sorbaathens/academic-website/content/post/mtb_survey_2020/index.md

 tags: ["recent"]

-summary: "If you ride a mountain bike in or around Athens please take our survey"
+summary: "If you ride a mountain bike in or around Athens, GA please take our survey to help us communicate the value and needs of our sport"
 ---

 The survey is ***[also available at this link](https://docs.google.com/forms/d/e/1FAIpQLSfSOk4kZJq7z4ylW8ij37bC9gd4EUNYC593vpe0KvVAERT_nA/viewform?usp=sf_link)***